-Despite the hype around “autonomous AI,” most tools today are co-pilots, not autopilots.
-They handle research, automate repetitive tasks, and speed up workflows, but they still need humans to make key decisions.
+Despite talk about “autonomous AI,” most tools today are co-pilots, not autopilots.
+They handle research and automate repetitive tasks, but still need humans to make the actual decisions.

 Examples of popular agentic-style platforms and tools